-The Arizer Air has definitely fixed the main complaints I had with the Solo which are the overall size and the charging system.
+The Arizer Air has definitely fixed the main complaints I had with the Solo: the overall size and the charging system.
 It’s now pocketable and uses replaceable 18650’s.

-The vapor quality is very good for the first few hits but tapers off fairly quickly similar to the Solo.
-You can however get huge clouds especially if you pick up the GonG adapter w/ Hydrotube.
+The vapor quality is very good for the first few hits but tapers off fairly quickly, similar to the Solo.
+However, you can get huge clouds, especially if you pick up the GonG adapter w/ Hydrotube.

 I definitely recommend the Arizer Air if you want a good portable vaporizer for mostly home use with the ability to add some attachments for home use.
-You can now buy the Arizer Air from the same place I get my vapes from.
+You can buy the Arizer Air ($105 w/ code “ARIZER40”) from the same place I get my vapes from.

 If you are looking for an on the go vape, I really think the Pax 2 is a better option and you can always check out my list for the best portable vaporizers in 2021 for more info.
 Thanks for checking out my Arizer Air vaporizer review, and please don’t hesitate to leave a comment below if you have any questions about the Air or any other vaporizer.